mvolkmann/blog/src/smalltalk/32-saving-code.md

 ## Restoring Changes After Crash

-If the VM crashes before changes are saved by a fileOut or saving in a package, they can still be recovered with the following steps:
+If the VM crashes before changes are saved by a fileOut or saving in a package, they can still be recovered with the following steps.
+This does not include changes to the contents of Workspace windows.

 1. Restart the image.
 1. Open the World menu.